 Children learn best by:

 English Language Arts

 We work with each child to strengthen vocabulary through guided conversations with teachers and peers and by sharing picture stories, songs, and rhymes.
-We use Jolly Phonics to teach letter sounds through song.
-Students will practice early literacy skills such as letter recognition, retelling stories, writing letters, and using descriptive language.
+We use Pocket of Preschool's curriculum, and students will practice early literacy skills such as letter recognition, retelling stories, writing letters, and using descriptive language.

 Children are naturally curious about how and why things happen.
 We provide many hands-on activities for children to use all of their senses to explore and understand their environment.
 Children will observe changes in themselves, become familiar with technology, and make comparisons about what they observe.

 Religion is woven in throughout our day.
 We pray in the morning, before lunch and snack time, and before we go home.
 Children also hear Bible stories and discuss how these relate to their lives and how they should act towards others.
 Students will also learn about liturgical holidays.
 We encourage children to attend Mass on Sundays.
 Students will also attend school Mass for the Feast of St. John Berchmans, Ash Wednesday, St. Blaise, Catholic Schools week, and May Crowning.

 Our program utilizes everyday experiences to develop mathematical concepts in our youngest learners.
 Math is taught throughout the day using formal math activities, small group lessons, and authentic experiences.
 Children learn to recognize numbers, count sets of objects, graph, sort, and compare quantities.

 Centers & Community